lsst/LDM-230/index.rst

 visit.
 These difference imaging tasks use the calibrated exposure for the visit and the template images for the coadd patches to do image differencing and DiaSource detection and measurement.
-Each DiaSource is matched against known SSObjects.
+Each DiaSource is matched against known :term:`SSObject`\s.
 The DiaSource datasets and difference images are retained in DRP scratch space.

 A group of tasks, one per coadd patch, is used to spatially associate DiaSources into DiaObjects.

-Another group of tasks is executed to perform MOPS on all DiaObjects that have only one associated DiaSource.
-MOPS is expected to use a different data partitioning than the coadd patches.
-The result of MOPS is an updated list of SSObject orbits and a list of DiaObjects/DiaSources that were successfully linked.
+Another group of tasks is executed to perform :term:`MOPS` on all DiaObjects that have only one associated DiaSource. :term:`MOPS` is expected to use a different data partitioning than the coadd patches.
+The result of :term:`MOPS` is an updated list of :term:`SSObject` orbits and a list of DiaObjects/DiaSources that were successfully linked.

 The remaining unlinked DiaObjects (both single-DiaSource and multiple-DiaSource) are loaded into the DRP temporary database.